backingUpYouTube/backUpYouTubePyCollection/README.md

 2. Go into your command prompt, terminal or console depending on your OS and type **pip install beautifulsoup4** to install Beautiful Soup 4.

+3. When the installation completes type **pip install requests** to install the requests library.

-3. Click the green *CLONE OR DOWNLOAD* button on this page and download the files as a zip.
+4. Click the green *CLONE OR DOWNLOAD* button on this page and download the files as a zip.

-4. (Optional) Unzip the folder on your DESKTOP.
+5. (Optional) Unzip the folder on your DESKTOP.

 **USAGE**